HanKruiger/hankruiger.com/content/now.md

 ## General
 I live in Groningen with my girlfriend and our cat.

+- After reading Tiago Forte's *Building a Second Brain* I try to get into the habit of note-taking.

 ## Work
 I work as a *Scientist Innovator* at the [Netherlands Organisation for Applied Scientific Research (TNO)](https://www.tno.nl/en/).
 Most of my activities are related to data interoperability, front- and backend development, and ontology engineering.